Mastrom10/SpeedTestGamer/README.md

 ## Latency calculation with unsynchronized clocks

 When the client sends the `Request` it notes the local send time `t_send`.
-The server immediately replies with a `Sync` message containing its own timestamp `t_srv`.
-Upon reception the client records `t_recv` and computes the clock offset as:
+The server replies with several `Sync` messages containing the timestamp `t_srv` taken when the request was received.
+For each sync message the client records the arrival time `t_recv` and computes a potential clock offset as:

 ```
 offset_ns = t_srv - (t_send + (t_recv - t_send)/2)
 ```

+The offset corresponding to the smallest observed round-trip time is used.
 This offset is subtracted from the timestamps of every `Packet` before computing latency.
 The adjusted latency becomes:

 ```
 latency_ms = (client_now - (packet.timestamp_ns - offset_ns)) / 1e6